Best Ultralight Hiking Umbrella 2026: 6.8 oz Carbon Fiber vs 12 oz Fiberglass — Which to Pack

 2. Six Moon Designs Silver Shadow — Best Lightweight Standard Pick

-Six Moon Designs Silver Shadow Hiking Umbrella UPF 50 Ultralight Fiberglass
+Six Moon Designs Silver Shadow Hiking Umbrella UPF 50 Ultralight Fiberglass 8.9 oz

 The Six Moon Designs Silver Shadow is the gold standard hiking umbrella for thru-hikers on the PCT, AT, and CDT.
-At 8.9 oz with a fiberglass frame, it hits the sweet spot between weight and durability — light enough to not care about, strong enough to last a full thru-hike.
+At 8.9 oz with a fiberglass frame it hits the sweet spot between weight and durability — light enough to not care about, strong enough to last a full thru-hike.
 The silver reflective coating provides the same heat-deflecting properties as the G4Free at a more compact 37-inch size.

 Six Moon Designs has been making hiking umbrellas for serious trail use for years — the Silver Shadow is their most proven model and a staple in the ultralight backpacking community.